yeslogic/allsorts-tools/README.md

 ### `dump`

-The `dump` tool prints or extract information from a font file.
+The `dump` tool prints or extracts information from a font file.

 `allsorts dump path/to/font` prints out information about the font and meta data contained in the `name` table.

-`-c` option can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.
+`-c` can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.

-`-t` option extracts the named table from the supplied font.
+`-t` extracts the named table from the supplied font.
 The output should be redirected to a file.
 E.g. `allsorts dump -t glyf > glyf.bin`

 `-g` prints information about a specific glyph in a font.

-`-l` option prints out all offsets in the `loca` table in the font.
+`-l` prints out all offsets in the `loca` table in the font.

 #### Example